apache/sedona/docs/tutorial/rdd.md

    		|FROM inputtable
    	""".stripMargin)
 ```
-3. Use GeoSpark SQL-RDD Adapter to convert a DataFrame to an SpatialRDD
+3. Use GeoSparkSQL DataFrame-RDD Adapter to convert a DataFrame to an SpatialRDD
 ```Scala
 var spatialRDD = new SpatialRDD[Geometry]
 spatialRDD.rawSpatialRDD = Adapter.toRdd(spatialDf)